DvoraNoob/dvoranoob/README.md

 <h2> About Me </h2>

 <!-- About Me Text -->
-<p> I'm from Brazil, I have 25 years old and I'm studying Game Developer at FIAP. </p>
+<p> I'm from Brazil, I'm 26 years old, and I graduated in Game Development at FIAP. </p>

-- 🌱 I’m currently learning Git and C#
+- 🌱 I’m currently learning C++
 - 🤔 I’m looking for help for everything about Game Dev
 - ⚡ Fun fact: The Legend Of Zelda A Link To The Past is my favorite game.